 Most people come to Tadoussac for the whale-watching excursions and cruises along the magnificent Saguenay Fjord.
-Beluga whales, highly recognizable because of their all-white color, small size, and high-pitch call, live here year-round, and breed in the lower portion of the Saguenay in summer.
-The many marine species that live at the confluence of the fjord and the seaway attract other whales, too, such as pilots, finbacks,
+Beluga whales, highly recognizable because of their all-white color, small size, and high-pitch call, live here year-round and breed in the lower portion of the Saguenay in summer.
+The many marine species that live at the confluence of the fjord and the seaway attract other whales, too, such as pilots, finbacks, and humpbacks.

 Sadly, the beluga is endangered; the whales, together with 35 other species of mammals and birds and 21 species of fish, are threatened by pollution in the St. Lawrence River.
-This has spurred a C$100-million project (funded by the federal and provincial governments) aimed at removing or capping sediment in the most polluted areas, stopping industrial and residential emissions into the river, and restoring natural habitat.
+This has spurred a C$100 million project (funded by the federal and provincial governments) aimed at removing or capping sediment in the most polluted areas, stopping industrial and residential emissions into the river, and restoring natural habitat.
 There’s still much work to be done, but greater attention is being given to this unique ecosystem, now a National Marine Conservation Area.